This content is also available in: Español

-To prove lost income damages, you must provide any pay stubs from recent past paycheck and evidence of any missed opportunities and bonuses.
-An experienced personal injury lawyer at CCAL can help you prove your lost income, missed opportunities, and bonuses.
+To prove lost income damages, you must provide any pay stubs from recent past paychecks and evidence of any missed opportunities and bonuses.
+An experienced personal injury lawyer at Ktenas Injury Lawyers can help you prove your lost income, missed opportunities, and bonuses.

 After a motor vehicle crash, chances are that you suffered damage to your vehicle during the crash.
 If you need to repair or even replace your vehicle, those expenses are damages you can recover from the at-fault driver and their insurance company.
 You can prove vehicle damage through: